-COs Course Outcome Statement Weightage in % CO1 Infer the socio, economic and political factors influence the evolution of Modern architecture.
+On the s On the successful completion of the course students will be able to COs Course Outco me Statement Weightage in % CO1 Infer the socio , economic and political factors influer nce the evolution of Modern architecture.
 Understand (20%) CO2 Interpret the principle of visual perception influenced by various art movements.
-Understand (20%) CO3 Relate the evolution of graphical design by experience of materials, products and technologies.
+Understand (20%) CO3 CO3 Relate the evolution of graphical design by experience of materials, products and technologies. es.
 Apply (10%) CO4 Articulate the development of quality of architecture spaces by various building elements.
-Understand (20%) CO5 Express the Spatial quality influenced by light, colour and texture in modern architecture.
-Understand (20%) CO6 Examine the volume of space influenced by geometry, order form and relation between form and Apply (10%) 000 function.
+Understand (20%) CO5 Express the Spatial quality influenced by light, colour and texture in modern archi r and texture in modern architecture.
+Understand (20%) CO6 Examine the volume of space influenced by geometry, order form and relation between fo function. ry, order form and relation between form and Apply (10%) Assessment Pattern: Cognitive Domain Cogniti Continuous Assessment Tests sts Assignment Terminal Examination ninal Examination